Endometrial Cancer: Diagnosis

 Transvaginal ultrasound (ultrasonography)

 An ultrasound test uses sound waves to create images on a computer screen.
 It’s done

 with a small wand called a transducer that’s placed in the vagina.
 The test creates

 pictures of the uterus.
 Ultrasound can show tumors and can be used to measure the

 thickness of the endometrium.
-The doctor may do a biopsy if the endometrium looks
+The healthcare provider may do a biopsy if the endometrium

 Sometimes a small tube is used to fill the uterus with salt water before doing the